-9.2 Configure default float type
+3.11.2 Configure default float type

-As well as it is done in Keras, InferPy allows to specify the default float type: e.g. float16, float32, float64.
+Just like in Keras, InferPy allows to specify the default float type: e.g. float16, float32, float64.

 The function set_floatx(value) sets the default float type to value, being one of the previously described three options.
 The effect is that in the creation of Random Variables, the arguments are cast to the default float type if they are of float type.